Joined Stern 1990

 Kaufman Management Center

 New York, NY 10012

-Richard Sylla is the Henry Kaufman Professor of the History of Financial Institutions and Markets and a professor of economics, entrepreneurship, and innovation at New York University Stern School of Business.
+Richard Sylla is the Henry Kaufman Professor of the History of Financial Institutions and Markets and a professor of economics at New York University Stern School of Business.
 He teaches courses in financial history, economic and business history of the United States, and comparative enterprise systems.

 Prior to joining Stern, Professor Sylla taught at North Carolina State and the University of Pennsylvania among others.
 Professor Sylla received his bachelor of arts from Harvard University before studying at the Indian Statistical Institute at Calcutta.
 He then received both his master of arts and his doctorate of philosophy from Harvard University.

 M.A., Economics, 1965

 |Business History Conference||Lifetime Achievement Award||2011|